 - “Potential” – yet to be a customer

 - “Lost to competitor” – we had them but lost them

-Now analyse the gross margins for each market segment [or potential gross margins in the case of the potential customer segment].
+Review and classify all of your customers into one of these 36 market segments or “cubes”.
+Now, analyse the gross margins for each market segment (or potential gross margins, in the case of the potential customer segment).
+Ask yourself:

 - How much time was spent cultivating this segment?

-- How much time was spent dealing the headaches generated by the small and mid-size low margin Vendor grade customers?
+- How much time was spent dealing with the headaches generated by the small and mid-size low-margin Vendor grade customers?